 Such couples, who have a long, emotional, and complex history together, dismiss the presence of conflicts in other areas of their lives.
 This is because they can’t imagine a life without each other anymore.
 They keep breaking up when they’ve had enough, but they can’t go far away from their roots and family, which is each other.

 So, clearly, they don’t want to let go of something so meaningful but are also unable to stand the issues that keep cropping up.
 Even to them, it seems near-impossible to fix an on-and-off relationship like theirs, no matter what measures they take.
 They are fundamentally incompatible but have a hard time accepting that.

 Related Reading: 7 Reasons Your Ex Is Hot And Cold- And How To Deal With It

 How To Break The Cycle Of An On-Again-Off-Again Relationship?

-Although it may seem like a vicious cycle, there is a chance your on-and-off relationship will find success.
+On the other hand, it may seem like a vicious cycle, but there IS a chance for your on-and-off relationship to find success.
 This may involve more investment in terms of emotional and mental presence, but it all boils down to what you really want to do.
 If you are wondering how to break the cycle of an on-again-off-again relationship, keep reading!

 1. Find clarity in what you really want to do

-The first thing you need to do to break the cycle of a back-and-forth relationship is to find out the root cause behind it.
+The first thing you need to do to break the cycle of a back-and-forth relationship is to find out the root cause of this instability.
 If you and your partner have been in an on-off relationship for years, then understand whether you are in it for love or for history.

-On the other hand, if you attribute your on-again-off-again relationship to incompatibility or lack of communication, then you need to realize it and work accordingly.
-All of it begins with finding clarity in what you really want to do and whether you really want to stay.
+On the other hand, if you attribute your on-again-off-again relationship to incompatibility or lack of communication, then you need to accept that and work on the relationship accordingly.
+All of it begins with finding clarity in what you want to do and whether you really want to stay.